yAOwzers/tp/docs/DeveloperGuide.md

 ## 3. Design

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}
+The following section describes the design and implementation of the product.
+UML diagrams and code snippets are used to explain some aspects of the code.
+If you are unfamiliar with UML, the diagrams should still be fairly understandable.
+However, you may wish to consult [[CS2113/T] Modeling](https://nus-cs2113-ay2021s1.github.io/website/se -book-adapted/chapters/modeling.html) for a quick introduction to UML.

 ### 3.1 Architecture